Configure an Agent: Model, System Prompt, Tools, and Memory

 - Add a tool name and description.
 Make sure the name is unique and descriptive.
 Make sure the description clearly explains what the tool does.
 The Agent uses the tool's name and description to decide when to use it.

 You can run your custom tools on their own from the agent component card.
-Click Manage Tool next to the tool and choose the tool to run.
+In the Tools section, click the tool you want to run and then click Run.

 Add a Pipeline as a Tool

-You can add an existing Haystack Platform pipeline as a tool.
+You can add an existing pipeline or create one from a template.
 Such pipeline becomes detached from the original pipeline, so any changes you make to the original pipeline don't affect the tool pipeline.
+You can edit the pipeline tool directly from the Agent component card.

 - In the Tools section of the Agent configuration panel, click Add Tool.